magarick/tarsiers/README.md

 # tarsiers
 Powerful Polars is Terser with Tarsiers

+Tarsiers is an add-on to Polars enabling more concise expressions and less typing.
+It is _primarily_ intended for interactive use where quick iteration and concise code are most valuable.

 More symbol-like columns, as it should be!
 For simply named columns you can write `C.foo` instead of `pl.col("foo")`.